redis/redis-doc/commands/lmpop.md

 `BLPOP` or `BRPOP` takes multiple keys, but returns one element from just one key.
 `LMPOP` or `BLMPOP` can take multiple keys and return multiple elements from just one key.

-Search the list from left to right, find the first non-empty list, return the corresponding list key name, pop from the head/left or tail/right (depending on the `where` argument) and return the elements.
+Search the list from left to right, find the first non-empty list, return the corresponding list key name, pop from the left or right depending on the argument given, and return the elements.
-The number of returned elements will consist of up to `count`(default 1), depending on the list's length.
+The number of returned elements will be limited to `count`(default 1) and the list length.

 @return